marcduiker/building-a-resilient-workflow-with-durable-functions/labs/5_create_activity_function_storage.md

-# Lab 5 -  Adding the activity function to store the ProcessedNeoEvent
+# Lab 5 -  Storing the ProcessedNeoEvent

 ## Goal